kwaldenphd/python-conditional-statements/README.md

   </tr>
   </table>

-if-then-else, what does the logic mean conceptually

-How does it show up in Python syntax

-How a while statement works

-Code blocks in Python (and where indentation fits in)

 ## Application

 Q4: Write a program that asks a user to enter a color value and returns an output message comparing that value with your favorite color.
 This program will use a combination of the `input()` function, comparison operators, and `if-then-else` logic.
 Answer to this question includes program + comments that document process and explain your code.